aradpls/Deep-learning-CNN-for-detecting-pneumonia-in-chest-X-ray-Image-Processing-project/README.md

 # Deep-learning-CNN-for-detecting-pneumonia-in-chest-X-ray-Image-Processing-project
 repository for  image processing course project

-project by: Moria Gabay and Arad Peleg</h1>
+# project by: Moria Gabay and Arad Peleg</h1>

+<h1 align="center">Hi 👋, this is our deep lerani CNN model for the detection of pnemunia in chest x-aray
 <p align="left">
 </p>

-<h1 align="center">Hi 👋, this is our deep leraning CNN model for the detection of pnemunia in chest x-aray

 in this repository You will have access to: